 1. Wearing Green on St. Patrick’s Day

-Every year, millions of St. Patrick’s Day celebrators wear something green.
-The color seems to point toward the Emerald Aisle or the Irish flag, painting a poignant story about the tradition’s history.
+Every year, millions of St. Patrick’s Day celebrants wear something green.
+The color seems to point toward the Emerald Isle or the Irish flag, painting a poignant story about the tradition’s history.

 But St. Patrick’s original color of choice was actually blue.
 In fact, it wasn’t until 1641—over 1000 years after St. Patrick’s death—that green began making a statement in Ireland.
 When Ireland decided it no longer wanted to be controlled by Britain, the Irish began donning green in a display of nationalism.

 2. Eating Corned Beef and Cabbage

 Restaurants across America often offer corned beef and cabbage on St. Patrick’s Day.
 The dish first caught on in New York City and quickly became a holiday staple.

 Beef wasn’t easily available in Ireland, as it was expensive and hard to find; people dined on salt pork instead.
 Even today, in Ireland, most people look to the cheaper alternative and buy beef brisket rather than corned beef and cabbage.

 But when immigrants settled in New York in the 19th century, they began eating beef.
 The meat was sold by local kosher butchers, and as such, was more available and more affordable than pork.

 If you’ve ever been lucky enough to taste a Blarney Stone pastry, you know how delicious this peanut-and-powdered-sugar-filled St. Patrick’s Day treat is.
 Blarney stone pastries are believed to have originated in Iowa and are extremely popular in the midwest.
 The Blarney Stone pastry was named after a piece of limestone that was built into Blarney Castle in 1446, which is said to bring the gift of grace and gab to those who kiss it.

 4. Getting Pinched For Not Wearing Green